alcatrazEscapee/Cordy/docs/language.md

 ### Variables

 Variables must be declared with `let`.
-They can optionally be
+They can optionally be followed by a initialization.

 ```
 // A variable declaration, it is initialized to `nil`